sasabolic/company-demo/README.md

 ### Example API Calls

-Example API calls for the company and owner resource (the database is prepopulated with owners data):
+Example API calls for the company and owner resource (the database is prepopulated with owners and company data):

 * To return all owners: